Generic Name: sarilumab (sar IL ue mab)

 Sarilumab side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficulty breathing, feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficult breathing, feeling like you might pass out; swelling of your face, lips, tongue, or throat.

 Serious and sometimes fatal infections may occur during treatment with sarilumab.
 Stop using sarilumab and call your doctor right away if you have signs of infection such as:

 fever, chills, sweating, body aches;